-Public education represents one of our nation's earliest forms of equitable access to public infrastructure and, as such, requires continued support and investment from the federal level.
-In addition, public education ensures that our nation's students are prepared to be engaged community learners.
+Public education represents one of our nation's earliest forms of equitable access to public infrastructure and as such requires continued support and investment from the federal level.
+Public education works to ensure that our nation's students are prepared to be engaged, community learners.

-- Support significant fiscal investment designed to flexibly allow local education leaders to make decisions and implement the plans necessary to safely operate schools for students and staff. - Oppose competitive allocations, including vouchers and tax schemes.
+- Support significant fiscal investment designed to flexibly allow local education leaders to make the decisions and implement the plans necessary to safely operate schools for students and Staff - Oppose competitive allocations, including vouchers and tax schemes. - Support prioritization of investment in federal flagship programs targeted via equity and opportunity, including ESSA Title I and IDEA.